GMdSilva/FastConformation/docs/usage.rst

    .. code-block:: bash

-      fast_ensemble/fast_ensemble-conda/bin/python -m fast_ensemble.gui.run_gui
+      fast_conformation/fast_conf-conda/bin/python -m fast_conformation.gui.run_gui

    Note that you must be in the WSL file system (`~/`) to run this command successfully.

 Running the GUI
 ===============

-Once FastEnsemble is installed, you can access its graphical user interface (GUI) by running the following command:
+Once FastConformation is installed, you can access its graphical user interface (GUI) by running the following command:

 .. code-block:: bash